pikapods/docs.pikapods.com/faq.md

 - [Cyberduck](https://cyberduck.io/): free, macOS
 - [Rclone](https://rclone.org/sftp/): free, Unix command line, good for larger transfers
 - [OpenSSH SFTP](https://man.openbsd.org/sftp): free, Unix command line, included with OpenSSH

+To connect to a pod, you need the following details, which will be displayed in the *SFTP* tab of your pod:

+- Hostname: This is the `.pikapod.net` domain of your pod.
+E.g. `eager-beaver.pikapod.net`
+- Port: This is always 22, which is the default port for SFTP
+- Username: Usually something like `p9999`
+- Password: A randomly generated password

+The first time you may be prompted to verify the server signature.
+So you can be certain to connect to the correct server in the future.

 ### Have any other questions?
 [Email Us!](mailto:hello@pikapods.com)